niekverw/ukpheno/README.md

 library(data.table)

 # set paths to data sources
-# ukbiobank main dataset, converted to stata using standard scripts provided by UKB
+# ukbiobank main dataset, converted to stata using standard scripts provided by UKB, possibly filter it down to smaller file size.
 UKbioDataset_file = "/path/to/file.dta"

 # v1 hesin tables (can be loaded using LoadHesinTable (depricated, but still working)